-Practice tests are longer and a more robust activity tool than quizzes.
-They are timed and graded only upon completion.
-Practice tests are useful if your course is intended to prepare students for a final exam.
+Practice tests are longer and more robust than quizzes.
+They are timed and graded upon completion.
+Practice tests are useful if your course is intended to prepare learners for a final exam.
 So make it a realistic exam experience.
-Use similar question types, length, and requirement, as the real exam that the students are preparing for (like the SAT, GMAT, or certification exams).
+Use similar question types, length, and requirements as the real exam that the learners are preparing for (like the SAT, GMAT, or certification exams).

 Note: You can also create practice-test-only courses.
 Such courses must have a minimum of two practice tests.
 Learn more about creating practice tests.